 6.0 Discussions

 Four key findings, each of which can be read as helping to resolve both of our basic research aims, emerged from the study.
-These related to: (i) Learning in project environments (ii) Shared knowledge sources (iii) Learning practices and strategies and (iv) Organizational performance and learning.
+These relate to: (i) Learning in project environments, (ii) Shared knowledge sources, (iii) Learning practices and strategies and (iv) Organisational performance and learning.

 6.1 Learning in project environments

-Literature exploring learning in projects appears substantial and, over the years, such studies have included those of Bresnen et al. (2004), Grabher (2004), Scarbrough et al. (2004), Sydow et al. (2004), Prado and Sapsed (2016), Stjerne and Svejenova (2016), Tempest and Starkey (2004) and van Marrewijk et al. (2016).
-These literatures suggest that learning on projects can aspire to be more comprehensive by engaging with issues of task setting, complexity and social context.
-Learning in projects provides an all-inclusive opportunity for learning to occur because it demands new knowledge to be developed where it is most relevant, i.e. at its point of application (Sydow et al., 2004).
+Literature exploring learning in projects appears substantial and has, over the years, included studies such as those of Bresnen et al. (2004), Grabher (2004), Scarbrough et al. (2004), Sydow et al. (2004), Prado and Sapsed (2016), Stjerne and Svejenova (2016), Tempest and Starkey (2004) and van Marrewijk et al. (2016).
+These studies suggest that learning on projects can aspire towards comprehensiveness by engaging with issues of task setting, complexity and social context.
+More structured and comprehensive approaches to project learning provide an opportunity for new knowledge to be developed systematically towards application (Sydow et al., 2004).

-The majority of the interviewees did acknowledge the importance of learning to a more entrepreneurial project practice, in ways that largely chime with the above literature.
+The majority of the interviewees did acknowledge the significance of learning as project practice that is entrepreneurial in character, in ways that largely chime with the above literature.
 From further reviewing the literature in the light of the interviews, it is possible to discern a typical general process of project-based learning as follows.
 Such learning commences at the level of the individual project team member or stakeholder, which is then modularised into specific learning episodes (Grabher, 2004).
 Project team members and stakeholders then share those ideas in the form of shared communities of practice through stakeholder forums (Bresnen et al., 2004; Scarbrough et al., 2004), a point alluded to by one of the interviewees in their reference to how their training agenda was developed through partner negotiation.
 The final phase of such learning then involves the sharing of lessons learned (see Williams, 2008), through practice transfers to the sponsor organisation in the form of repeatable routines that the organisation then constantly recycles across its portfolio of projects (Prado and Sapsed, 2016).
 These repeatable routines are generally codified into practice manuals and methodologies developed and produced by the various project management professional bodies in the form of ‘bodies of knowledge’ (Duffield and Whitty, 2015).

 Despite only a minority of university degree holders using discipline specific qualifications in their jobs (Baker and Henson, 2010), our study discerned a predisposition of the project organisations to rely almost extensively on employee prior academic qualifications.
+When this is viewed within the context of the study’s finding of a very high premium placed on tacit knowledge for novel and non-routine situations in particular, the nature (and to some extent the scale) of the challenge for learning practices on these projects befomes clear.
 An important related observation, consistent with studies by Sambrook (2005) is that managerial dispositions in the small and medium sized businesses seem to very strongly favour the development of formalised training opportunities by the firms, in order to compensate for the absence of professional/educational institutional validation for their project management practices.
+Yet arguably this does not engage with the above challenge at all.
+Perhaps, we conclude from findings, informal training opportunities where learning comprises tacit-to-tacit knowledge transfer, should matter more.